-Most leadership and product owners feel that Dev Team has to commit to a scope during the Sprint Planning.
+Most leadership and product owners feel that Developers has to commit to a scope during the Sprint Planning.
 That is, most leadership try to implement the concept of “baseline scope” for the Sprint.

 - By doing this, it prevents opportunities for inspection and adaptation during the sprint.

 - Team gets “locked” into delivering baselined scope instead of trying to find out if they are going in the right direction or wrong.

 - Critical opportunity to inspect and adapt is then lost and deviation is detected during the Sprint review.

 - Then starts the discussions on “change requests”, “sign offs”, “not being able to give scope properly”When the Developers yields to pressure of delivering baselined scope, the team comes under pressure and naturally working hours increase.
 More dissatisfaction results.

 - At the time of Sprint Planning meeting make only a forecast instead of commitment.
 One should have an openness to change if the need be instead of making the team commit.

 - Adapting quickly helps one get more closer to what is required to be done really.

 - Once an attitude develops with the team that “we are adaptable” and “not everything needs to be done as per forecast” teams become more receptive to the change.